Statement of Purpose

 Tuesday, April 2nd from 5 – 6 p.m. in the Knowles MPR

-Presented by: David Bugg and Michael Greenwald with Rivka Rocchio and Four College Hillel
+Presented by: Michael Greenwald with Rivka Rocchio and Four College Hillel

 This lecture defines antisemitism and its relationship to the other racial prejudices.
 In short, understanding the oppression of one group helps to explicate how systems of oppression function.
 By tracing the origins of antisemitism, the role of Christianity, and antisemitic memes, with a conclusion around how these oppressions exist within ourselves, students will learn to recognize prejudices and assumptions in themselves.